USEPA/R-User-Group/contributedCode/cloud_gov_shiny/basic_cloud_gov_setup_notes.md

-#As of 2018-12-17 this moved into R-User-Group/contributedCode

-# Notes on setting up shiny on cloud.gov via dockerfile
+# Notes on setting up shiny on cloud.gov

 1. install cloud foundry (if not already done) and log into cloud.gov with cloud foundry
   - https://cloud.gov/docs/getting-started/setup/